GregBorrelly/gql/STORE.md

 Monitor and debug GraphQL network requests in real-time.
 Inspect queries, mutations, and responses with syntax highlighting.

 ## Detailed Description
-GraphQL Network Inspector is a powerful developer tool that helps you monitor and debug GraphQL network requests directly in Chrome DevTools.
+GraphQL Request Inspector is a powerful developer tool that helps you monitor and debug GraphQL network requests directly in Chrome DevTools.
 Perfect for developers working with GraphQL APIs.

 Key Features:
 • Real-time monitoring of GraphQL queries and mutations